Back to Guides

 Step 6: Test the integration

-3. A dialog should appear: "Roll 1d20 in Rollsight…" with a Complete with Digital Rolls button.
+4. A dialog should appear: "Roll 1d20 in RollSight…" with a Complete with Digital Rolls button.

-5. Try an attack or save from a character sheet (or MidiQoL); the same Rollsight dialog should appear and the roll should complete in context.
+6. Try an attack or save from a character sheet (or MidiQoL); the same RollSight dialog should appear and the roll should complete in context.

 If the dialog appears and rolls complete as above, your Foundry setup is correct.
-Each player who uses Rollsight needs their own Dice Configuration set to Manual for the dice they roll (and a Rollsight connection as per the general guide).
+Each player needs Dice Configuration set to Manual for the dice they roll, plus either a cloud room (same key in RollSight and Foundry) or local bridge delivery (desktop bridge polling or VTT Bridge, not both on the same client).

 Troubleshooting